vatlab/vat-docs/content/Documentation/Functions/otherfunctions.md

 *   `num_gt_case`: total number of genotypes for the case samples, so twice of the number is total number of alleles for case samples
 *   `num_gt_ctrl`: total number of genotypes for the control samples, so twice of the number is total number of alleles for ctrl samples

-(:toggleexample Examples: Fisher's exact test for case/ctrl association:) To perform Fisher's exact test for case/ctrl association we can try to separate them into cases and controls and calculate statistics separately:
+<details><summary> Examples: Fisher's exact test for case/ctrl association</summary> To perform Fisher's exact test for case/ctrl association we can try to separate them into cases and controls and calculate statistics separately: